 9. Build a Google My Business Listing

-Create a Google My Business account for your law firm as a way to attract potential clients and optimize for local SEO.
+Create a law firm Google My Business account to attract potential clients and optimize for local SEO.
 You need to set up this account if you want your small law firm to rank in Google's "local three-pack" and "local finder" results.
 Optimize your profile to ensure you get the local visibility you want.
 Consider these tips:

 - Always complete your profile and add pictures